asartori86/advanced_programming-2018-19/lectures/c++/04_custom_types/readme.md

 [link to file](./06_template_class.cc)

-A naive implemantation of a vector class, using the template for the type stored in the vector.
+A naive implementation of a vector class, using the template for the type stored in the vector.
-This class has a constructor, a destructor, a member function and two versions of the array subscript operator [] (the second is declared const and returns a const reference).